 The URL strings you generate with Dynamic Media Classic include instructions that tell the server how to display the asset when it is delivered.
 For example, the same master image can be delivered in different sizes, formats, weights, colors, and zoom views.
 As part of building and publishing media assets with Dynamic Media Classic, you visually configure the effects.
 In so doing, you create the URL calls that correctly tell the server how to present your master asset to applications.

-The images that Dynamic Media Classic generates dynamically are cache-friendly; in most cases, they are JPEG images with unique URL calls that identify them.
+The images that Dynamic Media Classic generates dynamically are cache-friendly; usually, they are JPEG images with unique URL calls that identify them.
 The images are delivered on the content delivery network (CDN), a system of servers that are networked together on the Internet to deliver content faster.
 The images are distributed from servers located globally, and then to computers.
 When implementing a caching mechanism using any CDN vendor, you simply change the server name to point to the CDN-enabled Dynamic Media Image Server.
 All Dynamic Media Classic editions include bundled CDN caching.